elminson/PHPProjectGen/README.md

 }
 ```

-Execute
+#### Execute
 ```php
 php generate.php
 ```

-This will generate this structure
+this will generate a zip file (projectname.zip) with this structure and the correct namespace

 ```
 src/NewProject.php